rmoraffa/rmoraffa.github.io/_pages/about.md

 About Me
 ======
 I am a tenure-track assistant professor of computer science at Worcester Polytechnic Institute (WPI).
 Prior to that, I obtained my Ph.D. in computer science at Arizona State University, where I was fortunate to be advised by Dr. [Huan Liu](https://www.public.asu.edu/~huanliu/).
+Before that, I received my B.S. in computer software engineering from Sharif University of Technology.
-My research centers on the development of responsible machine learning algorithms, emphasizing security, robustness, and causality.
-I am fervent about integrating a causality perspective into responsible ML practices and crafting causal notions of responsible ML.
+  My research spans machine learning, artificial intelligence, causal inference, and data mining, with a specific focus on developing trustworthy and responsible machine learning algorithms.
+I am also interested in integrating a causality perspective into machine learning, paving the way for the advancement of causal machine learning.